slowkow/slowkow.com/content/notes/terra-debug/index.md

   card: "summary_large_image"
 ---

-Some biomedical researchers might consider using the [Terra][terra] platform for running data analysis jobs on Google Cloud.
-But what do we do when something goes wrong with a workflow?
-In this tutorial, we will walk through each step of viewing an error, understanding it, and fixing it in an actual workflow.
+Some biomedical researchers use the [Terra][terra] platform to run data analysis jobs on Google Cloud.
+When we run into errors, it can be daunting to figure out where the errors are coming from and how to fix them.
+In this tutorial, we walk through each step of viewing an error, understanding it, and fixing it in an actual workflow.
 I hope this illustrates the general strategy for how we can solve any workflow issue on Terra.

 <!--more-->